What is Kontiki ?

 Kontiki was the raft used by Norwegian explorer and writer Thor Heyerdahl in his 1947 expedition across the Pacific Ocean from South America to the Polynesian islands.
 It was named after the Inca sun god, Viracocha, from whom “Kon-Tiki” was said to be an old name.
 Considered the creator god, he was the father of all other Inca gods and it was he who formed the earth, heavens, sun, moon, and all living beings.
 When he finished his work he was believed to have traveled far and wide teaching humanity and bringing the civilized arts before he headed west across the Pacific, never to be seen again but promising one day to return.

-Discover a new wave of dining delights in the Kontiki featuring a culinary celebration of BBQ feasts and the unique blend of Asian and Continental favourites.
+Discover a new wave of dining delights in the Kontiki Restaurant featuring a culinary celebration of BBQ feasts and the unique blend of Asian and Continental favorites.

 “Lunch has its hours, Dinner has its hours, but Cocktails & Mocktails are anytime!!!”

 Like the sound of that?…then take your tribe to the Kontiki Restaurant for a celebration of everything!